 Every morning and evening, after you have practiced forgiveness, name out loud a few things you are grateful for.
 Then name something that you wouldn’t ordinarily be grateful for, such as an automobile accident or an injury, and feel gratitude for that, too.
 (See Meister Eckhart on Acceptance)

 7. Envisioning success

 At the end of your morning exercises, spend a few moments envisioning yourself joyful at the end of the day because you have attained your goal.
 (A neighbor had told me about a time she levitated, so I envisioned myself levitating.)
 Then don’t think about success or failure for the rest of the day.

 • One-time exercise: watch this interview of one of the first six graduates of the Finder’s Course: https://youtu.be/v7bXukRfYmU.

 * * *

 To sum up morning and evening exercises, every morning when waking up

-- State your goal as accomplished and pray that others may also attain their goals
+- State your goal and pray that others will also attain their goals

 - Pray that others may be happy and free of suffering